Welcome to the Year Three page!

 In our third unit for Literacy we have just started looking at balanced arguments.
 We have thought about the concept of balanced arguments and what they are.
 We are initially looking at the features of a balanced argument and how they represent both for and against arguments.
 We will then imitate a balanced argument on 'Whether children should be allowed to stay inside during break times?'.
 This example has led to discussions within the class about what arguments there could be for both for and against.
 In this unit we will be focusing on what our opinion is of something and also reflecting on the counter argument, this will be tied in with different sentence types: simple, compound and complex.
 By the end of this unit we will have written our own balanced argument using clear paragraphs.

-The children have now moved onto the Add and Subtract Unit.
+The children have now finished the Add and Subtract Unit.
 We started off with looking at mental strategies for adding and subtracting and the different methods as to whether we are adding/subtracting ones, tens or hundreds.
 The children have been taught the formal written methods for both addition and subtraction, this will be picked up on throughout the year as it is fundamental skill.
 For column addition we used a poem to help us remember what we needed to do:

 Adds up to nine,